Aftermath of the September 11 attacks: US public reaction

+Americans reacted to the terrorist attacks with a mix of shock, sadness, anger and fear.
 Following the September 11, 2001 attacks, George W. Bush's job approval rating soared to 86%.
 On September 20, 2001, the president spoke before the nation and a joint-session of Congress, regarding the events of that day, the intervening nine days of rescue and recovery efforts, and his intent in response to those events in going after the terrorists who orchestrated the attacks.
 In the speech, he characterized the speech itself as being akin to the President's customary State of the Union address.
 The attacks also had immediate and overwhelming effects upon the United States population.
 People began rallying around the popularized phrase, "United We Stand," in hopes of being resilient and keeping the American spirit alive in the face of a devastating attack.
 The majority of the US population rallied behind President Bush and the federal government in widespread support to the recovery and the expectant reaction to the attacks.
 The highly visible role played by Rudy Giuliani, the Mayor of New York City, won him high praise nationally and in New York City.
-He was named Person of the Year by Time magazine for 2001, and at times had a higher profile in the US than President Bush.
+He was named Person of the Year by TIME magazine for 2001, and at times had a higher profile in the US than President Bush.